AMERICAN WEDDINGS BLOG

 The exchange can be combined with a wine box unity ritual, embellished with a handmade chest, or enriched with letters from parents and other elders, making it a versatile unity ritual.

-This decorative art is an elaborate technique for folding a handwritten letter into its own protective envelope, using multiple creases, folds, strips, and slits of the letter itself to secure the ‘lock.’
+Letterlocking is an elaborate technique for folding a handwritten letter into its own protective envelope, using multiple creases, folds, strips, and slits of the letter itself to secure the ‘lock.’
+The results are so detailed and beautiful that they are considered a unique type of art.

-Originally, letterlocking acted as a centuries-old version of email encryption -- a method of sealing sensitive personal letters away from prying eyes.
+Letterlocking is a centuries-old way to keep personal mail private, kind of like today's email encryption.
+It was a method of sealing sensitive personal letters away from prying eyes.
 The method was used by regular folks and royalty alike, popular since the time paper was invented, all the way up until the 1800s.
 And because each person preferred different folding patterns and styles of ‘locks’, often sticking with one or two favorite styles, it almost served as a second, heartfelt signature!

 A partially opened love letter, via Letterlocking.org